|

 doesn't it shouldn't be to hard to figure out.
 On the microsoft mouse,

-(Black - Ground) (Red - 5Vdc) (Green - Data +)
+you have: (Black - Ground) (Red - 5Vdc) (Green - Data +)

-I tied the Blue pair to Ground, and orange pair to
+(White - Data -) and (Braided - Shield) I tied the Blue pair to Ground, and orange pair to

 5Vdc. (you don't need to use the whole pair, but I did just to keep from